DataSF/housing-data-hub/_posts/data-browser/2014-07-02-population-per-unit.md

 notes: The census did not collect data on housing units before 1940.
 ---

 This chart shows that since 1940, the average number of people per household has decreased.
-Note, the decrease has been only slight since 1960 at just .2.
 This number is generally influneced by demographic shifts like more empty-nesters, singles and couples without children living in cities.
-This is an important number to understand over time and into the future as the City considers policies to make San Francisco affordable for families of varying means.